-- Warming-up and gradually picking up workout pace may help prevent side stitches, regardless of exercise intensity.
+- Warming-up and gradually picking up the workout pace may help regardless of activity intensity.
+This is especially true in colder environments.

-- Continuing to work out at an even pace; some researchers found that people with better aerobic fitness tend to get fewer side stitches.
+- Some researchers found that people with better aerobic fitness tend to get fewer side stitches.
 Therefore, the more you build up your endurance and cardiovascular fitness, the less likely you are to wind up with a side stitch.

-- Avoiding shallow breathing; instead taking slow, deep breaths during exercise.
+- Try avoiding shallow breathing; try instead taking slow, deep breaths during physical activity.

-If these prevention strategies fail to help, and you do get a side stitch, slowing down and breathing deeply is one way to alleviate the pain.
-Two other things you can try are: (1) bending over while tightening your stomach muscles a few times; and, (2) applying pressure to the area with your fingers, giving yourself a sort of "pressure massage" where the pain is.
-For this, try pushing your fingers deeply into your stomach in a spot just below your right ribs, while pursing your lips and exhaling as hard as you can.
-Simply grunting loudly while breathing out may also help, as could slowing down until the pain is gone.
+If these prevention strategies fail to help, and you do get a side stitch, slowing down and breathing deeply (as you mention) is one way to alleviate the pain.
+Other strategies you might try are: bending over while tightening your stomach muscles a few times; stretching your abdominal muscles by reaching overhead with both your arms; and applying pressure to the area with your fingers, giving yourself a sort of "pressure massage" at the source of the pain.
+To do this, try pushing your fingers deeply into your stomach in a spot just below your ribs, while pursing your lips and exhaling as hard as you can.
+Simply grunting loudly while breathing out may also help, in addition to slowing down until the pain is gone.